 Financing activities.
-Our net cash provided by or used in financing activities fluctuates primarily as a result of our distributions paid, issuance of common stock, our issuance and repayment of notes payable, debt restructurings and our issuance and redemption of other forms of capital, including preferred equity.
-Net cash used in financing activities in 2018, 2017 and 2016 was as follows (in thousands):
+Our net cash provided by or used in financing activities fluctuates primarily as a result of our distributions paid, issuance and repurchase of common stock, issuance and repayment of notes payable and our credit facility, debt restructurings and issuance and redemption of other forms of capital, including preferred equity.
+Net cash used in financing activities in 2020 and 2019 was as follows (in thousands):